Invasive ductal carcinoma of the breast

 The exact cause of invasive ductal carcinoma is not known, but several factors can increase the risk of developing this type of breast cancer:

-1. Genetic factors: Mutations in certain genes, such as BRCA1 and BRCA2, significantly increase the risk of breast cancer.
+1. Genetic factors: Mutations in specific genes, such as BRCA1 and BRCA2, substantially increase the risk of developing breast cancer.
 A family history of breast cancer also suggests a genetic predisposition.

 2. Hormonal factors: Prolonged exposure to estrogen and progesterone, such as starting menstruation at an early age, late menopause, having no children or having the first child after age 30, and hormone replacement therapy, can increase the risk.